 6.1 Zendesk commits to preparing a semi-annual report (a "Transparency Report"), which reflects the number and type of Data Disclosure Requests it has received for the preceding six months, as may be limited by applicable law or court order.
-Zendesk will publish the Transparency Report on its website, and make the report available upon request to competent data protection authorities.
+Zendesk will publish the Transparency Report on its website, and make the report available upon request to the Information Commissioner, and in any case submit the reports to the Information Commissioner annually.